metal-crow/Dark-Souls-1-Overhaul/README.md

 ### Uninstall

 To uninstall or disable the mod, remove d3d11.dll.
-I also recommend deleting or restoring your old save on uninstall, to prevent a possible ban now that the mod is disabled.
+This will also restore your save to before the mod was installed.

 ## Description
 The mod is completely backwards compatible with vanilla dark souls 1 by default.
 It will __not__ separate you from vanilla players.